hirey-m/HRConnect/README.md

 # Hirey_Manav_002786706

 ## Introduction
 A Java Swing Application developed for Human Resource Officer to manage all the employees in the company.
 User can do CRUD (Create Read Update Delete) Operations.
-This application will allow user to do:
+This application will allow user to do:<br>
-• Create, Read, Update, Delete employee profile;
+• Create, Read, Update, Delete employee profile;<br>
-• Search employee profile from employee directory based on different search option(Name, ID, and others fields);
+• Search employee profile from employee directory based on different search option(Name, ID, and others fields);<br>
 • Display the photo when reading employee profile.

 ## Requirements